Amazon @ ICASSP 2019

 Meet Amazonians working in Amazon @ ICASSP 2019

-Meet the team of world-class scientists behind Alexa.
+Meet the science team that created Alexa.

 What does customer-obsessed science look like at Alexa AI?